Chinese Dragon

 A great personal lover of all forms of literature and art, the Qianlong emperor affixed a seal to the work he had just consulted.
 For the pieces that did not deserve the creation of a specific poem, the choice of the seal recorded the degree of satisfaction of the emperor.

 One of the most prestigious was the Qian Long Yu Lan Zhi Bao, meaning The Treasure Carefully Examined by the Qianlong Emperor.
-For example, the scroll of the Banquet of the Victory, sold for € 6.1M including premium by Christie's on November 22, 2005, had been awarded this mark.
+For example, the scroll of the Banquet of the Victory, sold for € 6.1M by Christie's on November 22, 2005, had been awarded this mark.

 Even higher in that hierarchy, there was the Qian Long Yu Bi Zhi Bao, the Treasure from the Imperial Brush of Qianlong, reserved for paintings and calligraphy made by the emperor himself.
 This mark was equivalent to a signature.